Remote Monitoring of Patients for Cardiovascular Disease

 - 9 Reasons Why Your Marketing Strategy Shouldn’t Include Every Social Media Platform

-The Centers for Disease Control and Prevention’s (CDC) statistics highlight the reasons for the increasing demand for remote patient monitoring in cardiology.
+The Centers for Disease Control and Prevention (CDC) statistics underscore the growing need for remote patient monitoring in cardiology.
 According to estimates, one in two Americans suffers from hypertension.

 Thank you!